 Let’s face the truth, most tourists who come to Japan speak no Japanese or very little.
 And that’s okay, because they’re just visitors.

-Japanese people know that, of course, and try hard (or sometimes just avoid you because they have no confidence in their language skills) to communicate with you in English.
+Japanese people know that, of course, and try hard to communicate with you in English.

-As long as you are a non-Asian foreigner, they will think that you can speak English ONLY.
+As long as you are a non-Asian foreigner, they will think that you can speak only English.
 They won’t ever expect you to be able to speak Japanese.

 However, that’s okay.
 You are just a tourist!